-• Germplasm release:
+• Cultivar release:

 The experimental line D971511 was identified to have Fusarium head blight resistance similar to the cultivar Belzer with much higher test weight.
 Based on three years average D971511 had 43% Type II disease severity which was lower than the most grown cultivars Ben (78%), Lebsock (71%), and Mountrail (68%).
 The source of resistance is not from Sumai 3 or Langdon dicoccoides 3A substitution line.
-D971511 will be recommended for release in 2005.
+D971511 was released on June, 2005 as the cultivar Divide.

-• Sumai 3 and Wangshuibai sources of resistance:

-- > 98 lines were evaluated in the Advanced Yield Trials - ➤ 980 lines were evaluated in the Preliminary Yield Trials - ➤ 15 populations were screened in the field and greenhouses - ➤ 16 new populations were developed

-• Langdon dicoccoides 3A source of resistance:
+- Sumai 3 and Wangshuibai sources of resistance: - > 200 lines were evaluated in the Advanced Yield Trials - ▶ 860 lines were evaluated in the Preliminary Yield Trials - > 16 populations were screened in the field and greenhouses - Langdon dicoccoides 3A source of resistance: - > Three resistant lines were evaluated in the 2005 Advanced Yield Trial